airamez/Angular-Intro/README.md

 - Add the component `selector` as an HTML tag to the `app.component.html`

 # Basics about data binding and HTML template
+- Data binding is one of the most powerful and important features in any software development language.
+- It allows us to define communication between the component and view.
+- So we can say that data binding is passed from component to view and from view to the component.

 ## Showing component properties with interpolation
   - Use the double curly braces: `{{property / expression}}`